Ultralight dark matter detection with mechanical quantum sensors: Abstract

 \section{Abstract}

 We consider the use of quantum-limited mechanical force sensors to detect ultralight (sub-meV) dark matter candidates which are weakly coupled to the standard model.
-We emphasize the scalable nature of an array of sensors, which can be used to reject many backgrounds, and leads to sensitivities scaling at least as fast as $\sqrt{N_{\rm det}}$.
-We show that for some ultralight dark matter candidates, a pair of milligram-scale, mechanical sensors operating at the standard quantum limit already has detection reach competitive with other quantum acceleration sensors.
+We show that mechanical sensors with masses around or below the milligram scale, operating around the standard quantum limit, would enable novel searches for dark matter with natural frequencies around the kHz scale.
+This would complement existing strategies based on torsion balances, atom interferometers, and atomic clock systems.